hectorcorrea/solr-for-newbies/tutorial.md

 To install Solr we are going to use a tool called Docker that allows us to download small virtual machines (called containers) with pre-installed software.
 In our case we'll download a container with Solr 9.1.0 installed on it and use that during the workshop.

-To start, go to https://www.docker.com/, download the "Docker Desktop", and install it.
+To start, go to https://www.docker.com/, download the "Docker Desktop", install it, and run it.

 Once installed run the following command from the terminal to make sure it's running: